-- Agriculture is the primary land use of the area. - There is a mix of agricultural operations including grazing and crop farming in the area. - The area contains a variety of soil characteristics that range of soil class 2 to class 4, as shown on Map 3: Soil Classification.
+Agriculture is the primary land use of the Plan Area and there is a mix of agricultural operations including grazing and crop farming in the area. • The area contains a variety of soil characteristics that range of soil class 2 to class 4, as shown on Map 3: Soil Classification.
+The area contains mostly classes 2 and 3 soils, with class 4 soils located in the north east corner of the Plan Area.